TNL-Project/TNL/Documentation/UsersGuide/ForLoops/ug_ForLoops.md

 Three-dimensional indices `i = ( x, y, z )` are mapped to the vector index `idx` as `idx = ( z * ySize + y ) * xSize + x`, where the mesh function has dimensions `xSize * ySize * zSize`.
-Note that since `x` values change the fastest and `z` values the slowest, the index mapping `j * xSize + i` achieves sequential access to the vector elements on CPU and coalesced memory accesses on GPU.
+Note that since `x` values change the fastest and `z` values the slowest, this index mapping achieves sequential access to the vector elements on CPU and coalesced memory accesses on GPU.
 The following simple example performs initiation of the mesh function with a constant value `c = 1.0`:

 \include parallelForMultiIndexExample.cpp